BulletButcher88/gunky_app/README.md

 ### Setup

+1 - Clone Gunky_app repository
+2 - Open code in Visual Studio Code
-Clone the code, and open index.html on a liver server though VSC.
+3 - Open index.html and push it to a liver server on a brower.

 # Mission Statment